 - Air-tight glass jars: You need a way to keep your buds fresh and prevent the smell from overtaking your storage or travel containers.

 There are two types of cannabis harvest: wet and dry trimming.
-There are pros and cons for both methods, and the grower won’t make a mistake choosing any of those two.
-Trimming is done before cannabis drying in the wet trimming method.
+There are pros and cons for both methods, and the grower won’t be making a mistake by choosing one or the other – it simply comes down to preference.
+With wet trimming, you’ll begin as soon as you cut the plants down before drying has occurred.

 9) Cannabis Trimming